InternalError503/cyberfox/_Build/_Linux/README.md

 ```

 Note: Don't edit build_cyberfox.sh on windows as windows adds \r or \r\n to line endings to assimilate carriage returns this will just cause error messages in the script or cause it not to work.

+If bundle_cyberctr.sh is in the root folder where build_cyberfox.sh is then it will offer to repackage the build with CyberCTR addon.